 Tuesday 1st July - Thursday 3rd July

-The Liner Hotel, Lord Nelson, Liverpool, L3 5QB
+The Liner Hotel, Lord Nelson Street, Liverpool, L3 5QB

 Coastal zones are of high ecological and societal value, but as the dynamic interface between land, sea, and air, they are heavily impacted by a combination of climate-driven environmental change and human interventions.
 Approaches to sustainably manage the coastal zone increasingly seek to provide co-benefits such as risk mitigation, climate regulation, biodiversity gain, and supporting coastal community resilience.
 These require working across sectors and disciplines to better manage the UK coast in a changing climate.